buddhist-uni/buddhist-uni.github.io/_content/monographs/bullshit-jobs_graeber-david.md

 > We have become a civilization based on work—not even “productive work” but work as an end and meaning in itself.

-An expansion of [Graeber's 2013 essay](/content/articles/bullshit-jobs_graeber-david) on the same subject, expanding on the "Spiritual violence" of modern employment.
+An expansion of [Graeber's 2013 essay](/content/articles/bullshit-jobs_graeber-david) on the same subject, exploring the "spiritual violence" of modern employment.